When you think about what makes up an effective content marketing program, a lot of moving pieces come to mind:

 - With many pieces of content, timing is everything.
 Is your “Happy Holidays” post going to work in January?

 - Content that’s sitting isn’t working for you.
 Every day that goes by means your organization is missing out on traffic and leads.

 - When you don’t publish regularly, your audience can lose interest.

 We’ve seen companies of all sizes struggle with developing an efficient internal review process, and with a new content marketing program some teething issues are to be expected.
-That said, there are six key recommendations we’ve found that streamline your content review and approval workflows across internal departments and teams.
+That said, there are six key recommendations we’ve found that streamline your content approval workflows across internal departments and teams.

 Ownership of the review and approval process is critical for moving it forward.
 That’s why one individual needs to oversee the project of content review inside your organization.
 By naming one key person as the contact and manager for content, you’ll free them to push new work through internal review and keep an eye on its current status.
 If everyone’s responsible, then no one’s responsible.

 Occasionally we’ve seen new content get “stuck” in a particular department and stay there for a while.
 Yes, everyone is busy but if your content is never seen as important enough, it may never get reviewed.
 It might be nice to think of your blog post on a nice vacation with Sales (hey they get to go to all the cool places!), but… no. Let’s not go there.
 Lines of communication must stay open between Marketing and all other responsible teams, and your content needs to be prioritized.
 At first, this may take cooperation at the executive level to enforce.

 If everyone on every team wants to see content before it goes out, put your foot down.
 Solve the “too many cooks” problem by setting one, or at most two, people to be involved in review from each team or department involved.
 As the official representatives, they need to be empowered to resolve any issues that pertain to their team’s expertise.
 Keeping your review team as lean as possible is a critical way to move content through your organization.